dkvz/majorsetbe/README.md

 The theme won't work unless watch or "compile:css" is ran since the output CSS files are not included in the repo.

 ## To configure inside Wordpress
+* Main account should probably be called "Major Set" or "MajorSet".
 * The sidebar - It appears in the footer and most probably has to be changed.
 * Change site title (in browser title bars).
 * Disallow access to xmlrpc.php at web server level - Will probably make another private note for the hosting concerns.